simonw/datasette/docs/upgrade_guide_v1.rst

 ====================================

 This document specifically reviews what breaking changes Datasette ``1.0`` has when upgrading from a ``0.XX`` version.
-For new features that ``1.0`` offers, see the [Changelog](#TODO).
+For new features that ``1.0`` offers, see the [Changelog](https://docs.datasette.io/en/latest/changelog.html).

 Metadata changes
 ================

 Metadata in Datasette.10 was completely revamped.
 There are a number of related breaking changes, from the ``metadata.yaml`` file to Python APIs that you'll need to consider when upgrading.

 ``metadata.yaml`` split into ``datasette.yaml``
 -----------------------------------------------

 Before Datasette 1.0, the ``metadata.yaml`` file became a kitchen sink if a mix of metadata, configuration, and settings.
-Now ``metadata.yaml``
+Now ``metadata.yaml`` is strictly for metaata (ex title and descriptions of database and tables, licensing info, etc).

 Metadata "fallback" has been removed
 ------------------------------------

+Certain keys in metadata like ``license`` used to "fallback" up the chain of ownership.
+For example, if you set an ``MIT`` to a database and a table within that database did not have a specified license, then that table would inherit an ``MIT`` license.

+This behavior has been removed in Datasette 1.0.
+Now license fields must be placed on all items, including individual databases and tables.

 The ``get_metadata()`` Plugin hook has been removed
 -------------------------------------------------